lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 **LiCO  Package**
 ftp://10.240.208.41/Releases/

-When finished downloading, please extract LiCO to a local folder e.g. your home folder. (we will use the home folder as the default folder for later examples.
-Please note that you can put LiCO package in anywhere you want.)
+When finished downloading, please extract LiCO to a local folder e.g. your home folder. (we will use the home folder as the default folder for example.
+Please note that you can put LiCO package anywhere you want.)

 ##3rd party packages

-LiCO utilized many 3rd party softwares, please download them and put them into LiCO's "packages" folder (e.g. “~/lico_3.x/packages”).
+LiCO utilized many 3rd party softwares, please download and put them into corresponding "packages" folder in LiCO (e.g. “~/lico_3.x/packages/confluent/” for confluent package) before installing LiCO.

 >**NOTE:**
 >Some of the softwares requires local compilation, you need to compile them and put the compiled package into "packages" folder.

-### conflunt
+### confluent
 Download packages through the URLs below and put them into **target folder:**
 > “~/lico_3.x/packages/confluent/”.